plan-net/core4/CONTRIBUTE.md

 Identify the suggested enhancement
 !!!
 Link to the ticket describing the suggested enhancement.
 If there is not yet a ticket for your suggested enhancement, please create a new ticket and then link to that ticket in your pull request.

-Description of the Idea
+Description of the idea
 !!!
 We must be able to understand the design of your feature from this description.
 If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion.

-Steps to Demonstrate
+Steps to demonstrate
 !!!
 Provide specific examples to demonstrate the enhancement.

 Impacted area
 !!!
 Please mention all of the areas the code deals with.

-Possible Drawbacks
+Possible side-effects
 !!!
 What are the possible side-effects or negative impacts of your code change?
  ```